 An infant brain hemorrhage can leave your baby with serious health consequences.
 Understanding the main causes of infant brain bleeds can help you understand your baby’s diagnosis and prognosis.
 It can also help you and your attorney understand who might be at fault for the birth injury that led to your child’s current condition.

 When you are ready to seek financial compensation for your infant’s injury, an attorney can help you assign liability and seek compensation from the right party.
-Contact the Birth Injury Lawyers Group at (800) 222-9529 to schedule an evaluation of your case with an attorney near you today.
+Contact the Birth Injury Lawyers Group by phone or online to schedule an evaluation of your case with an attorney near you today.